Yandex Cloud

 string

 Required field.
-ID of the line.
+ID of the stream line to which this stream will be linked.

 title